mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 TODO

 ## 6. Reference Implementations
-The code for the "DID Object" reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
+The code for the "DID Object" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
 This project is the definitive reference implementation of Trusted Digital Web "DID Object" Identifier Method.

 ## Appendix A. Public Key Algorithm